bronna/iepdata/codebase.md

             </h3>

             <p class="text-width">
-                For families of students with disabilities, moving from one place to another can mean drastic changes in services, even though the disability hasn't changed.
-These changes can have a large impact on the well-being and developmental trajectory of a child.
-Although the processes for how a district determines services for a child is not transparent, data is reported to the state that gives a view into how students are supported differently.
+                For families of students with disabilities, location can dramatically impact educational services.
+When moving to a new area, this reality becomes starkly apparent.
+Even when a child's disability remains unchanged, a change in district can trigger significant shifts in support services--shifts that can profoundly affect a child's well-being and developmental trajectory.
             </p>
             <p class="text-width">
-                Below, you can explore that data.
+                Navigating school district services can feel frustratingly opaque.
+Fortunately, under the Individuals with Disabilities Education Act (IDEA), districts must report annual data on how they support students with disabilities.
+This information provides valuable insights into how individual students might experience services in different locations.
+Below, you can explore this data.
             </p>
         </div>